uchijo/orelang_dart/README.md

 - `while`
   - `["while", condition, expression]`
   - evaluates expression while condition is true.
+  - returns result of evaluation on last expression.
+    - novalue is not counted as "last expression".
+    - if there's no valid expression evaluation in while loop, it will return novalue.
 - `set`
   - `["set", "identifier", expression]`
   - variable named identifier will be initialized with value expression. overwrite is allowed.